dreamworksanimation/openmoonray/building/general_build.md

 ```bash
 docker run --security-opt seccomp=unconfined -v <openmoonray source>:/source -v /tmp:/tmp --network=host --rm -it rockylinux:9
 ```

-You can also transfer Optix headers from the host through a mount.
-However you may find that you cannot access GPU devices on the host from inside the container, and that it makes more sense to do a build with GPU support disabled.

 You can save the current state of the container at any time using the docker commit command.
 However, note that this will not save the current shell environment : when you run the saved container it will start a new *bash* shell.